Free accessibility checker for any website

 What we check

 One in four adults in the US has a disability.
-Missing alt text, broken heading order, and unlabeled forms make websites harder to use for people who rely on assistive technology.
-Fixing these issues improves usability for everyone.
+Missing alt text, broken heading order, and unlabeled forms make sites harder for people who use screen readers or keyboards.
+Fixing these issues helps everyone, not just people with disabilities.
+Clear markup also helps search engines read your pages.

 Main Heading (H1)

-Verifies the page has exactly one H1 element
+Verifies the page has exactly one H1 element.
+More than one confuses screen readers about the main topic.

 Page Language Set

-Checks that the HTML element has a lang attribute
+Checks that the HTML tag has a lang attribute.
+Screen readers need this to pronounce words correctly.

 Mobile Viewport Configured

-Confirms the viewport meta tag does not disable user scaling
+Confirms the viewport meta tag does not disable user scaling.
+People with low vision need to zoom in.

 Image Alt Text